How to Enable BitLocker in Windows 11

-BitLocker helps protect your computer data so only authorized users can access it.
-Access will be denied if someone tries to access your BitLocker-enabled computer without authentication.
+BitLocker protects your computer’s data, ensuring only authorized users can access it.
+Access will be denied if someone attempts to use your BitLocker-enabled computer without proper authentication.

-One of the main reasons to turn on BitLocker in Windows 11 is to protect sensitive data from unauthorized access in case your device is lost or stolen.
-BitLocker is a built-in encryption tool that encrypts the entire drive where your data resides to safeguard your files and folders from prying eyes.
+BitLocker is a built-in encryption tool that encrypts the entire drive where your data is stored, protecting your files and folders from unauthorized access.

-This way, even if someone gains physical access to your computer, they won’t be able to read your files without the appropriate authentication.
-BitLocker can also help protect your data from malware attacks by preventing unauthorized changes to your system files.
+Even if someone gains physical access to your computer, they will not be able to read your files without the proper authentication.

 Note that BitLocker isn’t available on Windows 11 Home Edition.